What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 For example, how many of your team’s emails are getting responses?
 What’s the average duration of your team’s sales calls?
 How many new opportunities were created this month compared to last month?
 Does that number correlate to the number of calls made or emails sent?
 What’s the average response rate for SMS?

 This type of tracking tells you exactly which methods are working for your team.
-That way, you can make sure they direct their efforts to the methods that actually bring results.
+That way, you can ensure they direct their efforts to the methods that actually bring results.

 Here’s how sales activity tracking looks in Close: